fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 # HLS

-Creates HLS playlist, ready to be broadcasted via CDN
+Creates HLS playlist that is ready to be broadcasted via CDN

 ## Compatibility